semihc/CppDecimal/README.md

 # CppDecimal

 ## Overview
 The CppDecimal is a C++ library which encapsulates, augments, elevates the IBM decNumber library to the C++ language.
-Even though decNumber is excellent library which provides near complete implementation of IEEE 754-2019 and ISO/IEC 60559:2020 decimal arithmetic specifications, using it in a way that is compatible C++ standard library is not easy due to fact that it has been implemented in ANSI C.
+Even though decNumber is excellent library which provides near complete implementation of IEEE 754-2019 and ISO/IEC 60559:2020 decimal arithmetic specifications, using it in a way that is compatible with C++ standard library is not easy due to fact that it has been implemented in ANSI C.

-Hence, the overall design goal of the CppDecimal project is to provide decimal arithmetic types that is compatible with C++ language rules, recent C++ standards, C++/STL standard library containers, algorithms and finally expectations of the C++ community.
-In summary CppDecimal aims to provide decimal arithmetic types, modules and data interchange formats in way that we as C++ programmers has been accustomed to, similar to what we have been using with (float/double/long double) C++ language types.
+Hence, the overall design goal of the CppDecimal project is to provide decimal arithmetic types which are compatible with C++ language rules, recent C++ standards, C++/STL standard library containers, algorithms and finally expectations of the C++ community.
+In summary CppDecimal aims to provide decimal arithmetic types, modules and data interchange formats in way that we as C++ programmers has been accustomed to, similar to what we have been using with floating point C++ language types (float/double/long double).

 ```c++
 #include <decimal>        // One inclusion is sufficient